 Fantasy Impact: With the scary defense of the Arizona Cardinals coming to town on Sunday, it could be another long day for the Giants.
 Randle will be covered by a combination of Patrick Peterson and Antonio Cromartie.

-By Nick Tapas, Giants Correspondent, Mon, Sep 8th 11:13pm EDT
+By Nicky Tapas, Giants Correspondent, Mon, Sep 8th 11:13pm EDT

 You read that correctly.
 WR Rueben Randle was held to only 1 yard of offense on 2 catches against Detroit on Monday night.